 We'll be in regular communication with each other, and with the larger group, ensuring you get the personal attention you need, when you need it, for six months.

 - "Get to Know Each Other" Introductory Calls

-Sometime before the end of the year, we'll schedule calls to get to know each better (one private call with you, and one group call with everyone together).
+Sometime in December, we'll schedule calls to get to know each better (one private call with you, and one group call with everyone together).
 During the private call, we'll discuss your personal and professional goals for this program.
 This is where you can explain to me in what ways we need to customize the program to work best for you and your nonprofit.
 During the group call, you'll get to know the other participants in the program so that we can get started on the work together.

 - Monthly 90-Minute Group Calls